Li Kenong: Secret agent under Zhou Enlai

 Li was an early agent of Zhou Enlai, via the Communist intelligence agency, "Teke".
 Along with fellow agents Qian Zhuangfei and Hu Di, Zhou often referred to Li as one of "the three most distinguished intelligence workers of the Party".
 Under Zhou's direction Li joined the KMT secret police as a mole by the end of 1929.
 Li was soon placed in charge of investigating Communist activities, and was provided with carefully selected information about the activities of parties hostile to the KMT.
 The information provided to Li was carefully controlled by Zhou Enlai.
 Li also reported to Zhou on the plans of Chiang Kai-shek.

 Beginning in 1929, under the direct order of Zhou Enlai, Li Kenong used a fake name, Li Zetian, when working inside the KMT in Shanghai.
 Li's work inside the KMT specialized in radio communications and cryptography.
 Li excelled in his work and was promoted to the section head at Shanghai.
 Throughout his career as a Communist mole Li took pains to pass all information of interest to the Communists.

 In late April 1931, Gu Shunzhang, Zhou's chief aide in security affairs, was arrested in Wuhan.
 After his capture, Gu was subjected to heavy torture.
 Gu had strong connections with the Shanghai mafia and had shallow communist convictions.
-In order to save himself, Gu informed the KMT about covert CCP organizations in Wuhan, leading police to arrest and execution of over ten leading Communist leaders in the city.
+In order to save himself, Gu informed the KMT about covert CCP organizations in Wuhan, leading police to arrest and execute more than ten leading Communist leaders in the city.
 Gu then informed his captors that he would only inform the KMT about CCP activities in Shanghai if he could give the information directly to Chiang Kai-shek.
 The two-day transfer of Gu to Shanghai gave CCP intelligence two days to rescue most of their agents.